ChrisSandison/missing_text/README.md

 $ rake missing_text:install:migrations
 ```

+Then run `rake db:migrate` to create the tables.

 Next we need to create the initializer for MissingText.
 This will be installed in `config/initializers/missing_text.rb`.
 This file can be edited to change startup options.

 ```